gkjpettet/PhysicsKit/README.md

 # PhysicsKit
 A 2D collision detection and physics engine written in Xojo.
 A direct port of [dyn4j], a Java 2D physics engine (version 4.0.0).

-## Port Progress
-Ported `RobustGeometry.java` but its test are failing.

 ## Main Files To Port
 - [ ] collision
 	- [ ] broadphase